IbeVanmeenen/web-starters/README.md

 ## TODO
-- Add gonfig
-- Use inject to split up dev and build code
+- Use inject to split up dev and build code?
 - Keep being awesome